Exafunction/codeium.nvim/README.md

 - `enable_cmp_source`: defaults to true.
 Set `false` to disable registering a `cmp` source
 - `virtual_text`: configuration for showing completions in virtual text
   - `enabled`: defaults to `false`.
 Set `true` to enable the virtual text feature
+  - `filetypes`: A mapping of filetype to true or false, to enable virtual text
+  - `default_filetype_enabled`: Whether to enable virtual text of not for types not listed in `filetypes`.
   - `manual`: Set `true` to only trigger Codeium using a manual Lua function call
   - `idle_delay`: defaults to `75`.
 Time in ms to wait before requesting completions after typing stops.
   - `virtual_text_priority`: defaults to `65535`.
 Priority of the virtual text